This is how South Korea flattened its coronavirus curve

 Public spaces transformed into PSA venues

-The refusal by some Britons to follow the government’s social distancing measures in the United Kingdom prompted the closure of thousands of pubs, cafes and restaurants last week, leaving many to consider layoffs and shutting for good.
+The refusal by some Britons to follow the government's social distancing measures in the United Kingdom prompted the closings of thousands of pubs, cafés and restaurants last week, leaving many to consider layoffs and shutting for good.

-In South Korea though, reminders from the government aren’t delivered in the form of blanket lockdowns.
-Commuters wait at the platform and in subway cars, as announcements are played in different languages, including English and Chinese.
-A female voice lists tips such as “blocking” your mouth when coughing.
+In South Korea, however, reminders from the government aren't delivered in the form of blanket lockdowns.
+Commuters wait at platforms and in subway cars as announcements are played in different languages, including English and Chinese.
+A female voice lists tips such as "blocking" your mouth when coughing.

-These broadcasts are one of many upgrades from the 2015 Middle East respiratory syndrome (MERS) outbreak — a failing of the South Korean system that cost 38 lives and amounted to 186 cases, the highest number outside the Middle East.
+The broadcasts are one of many upgrades from the 2015 Middle East Respiratory Syndrome outbreak — a failing of the South Korean system that cost 38 lives and amounted to 186 cases, the highest number outside the Middle East.

 "Wearing masks or self-monitoring alone isn't foolproof to people in Korea, but taking part in these practices as a group is believed to have an impact," said Michael Hurt, who teaches cultural theory at Korea National University of the Arts.